brendanhasz/probflow/docs/index.rst

     y \sim \text{Normal}(w x + b, \sigma)

-can be built by creating a ProbFlow Model:
+can be built by creating a ProbFlow |Model|:

 .. tabs::